 Where to eat in Barcelona

 You know I love food and discovering the local specialties in every destination that I visit.
-Hence, this Barcelona travel guide had to feature a section with the best places to eat in the city.

 Where to sleep in Barcelona